1 Nature is maximally efficient

 Strands explain that nature follows rules.

 Summary.No observation about motion in fundamental physics seems to be unexplained by strands.
-Strands explain and describe physics and all natural sciences.
+Strands explain and describe nature, physics and all the natural sciences.

 Possible falsification.Find an example of motion that differs from the strand tangle model.
 Find additional dimensions.